 After the items in attorney review are resolved, the transaction proceeds into the inspection phase.
 A general home inspection report will be done, which includes a test for radon and a wood destroying insect report.
 Based on these results, additional reports from more specialized contractors may be necessary.
 If major issues are found, counsel will negotiate repairs or credits.

 While the home inspection phase is proceeding, various other items will be addressed, such as the lender’s appraisal of the property and determination as to whether the property is in a flood zone.
 Additionally, the buyer will get the final mortgage commitment, and will order a survey and homeowner’s insurance.

 We are a full-service New Jersey real estate law firm and are here to assist you!
+Our Partners have extensive experience in complex commercial, real estate and consumer litigation, title claims and disputes, contested foreclosure actions and appeals.
 If you would like a free consultation regarding a potential real estate transaction, please call 908-470-1200.